eurekalabs-io/challenges/backend/c#/mkt-campaigns.md

 Remember that one campaign can match 0 to many customers registered.

 **Considerations:**
+- Solution architecture design will be up to you.
 - API URL structure for running campaigns is up to you.
 - Validation rules for customers data are up to you.
 - It will be a big plus if you deploy the services somewhere in the cloud (heroku, gcloud, aws, azure, etc).
 It's ok if you just do it locally.